laravel/docs/queues.md

 The Laravel Queue component provides a unified API across a variety of different queue services.
 Queues allow you to defer the processing of a time consuming task, such as sending an e-mail, until a later time, thus drastically speeding up the web requests to your application.

 The queue configuration file is stored in `app/config/queue.php`.
-In this file you will find connection configurations for each of the queue drivers that are included with the framework, which includes a [Beanstalkd](http://kr.github.com/beanstalkd) and synchronous (for local use) driver.
+In this file you will find connection configurations for each of the queue drivers that are included with the framework, which includes a [Beanstalkd](http://kr.github.com/beanstalkd), [IronMQ](http://iron.io), [Amazon SQS](http://aws.amazon.com/sqs), and synchronous (for local use) driver.

 <a name="basic-usage"></a>
 ## Basic Usage